-Additionally, an inductor may induce itself by changing any of the parameters influencing the magnetic flux through the inductor itself.
-According to Lenz’ law, an induced current will be generated to oppose the change of flux within the inductor itself traversed originally by a current creating the original magnetic flux; the related induced emf is then termed back emf.
+Additionally, an inductor may induce itself by changing any of the parameters influencing the magnetic flux through the inductor.
+According to Lenz’s law, an induced current will be generated to oppose the change of flux within the inductor itself traversed originally by a current creating the original magnetic flux; the related induced emf is then termed “back emf”.